February 1

 It’s always a mixed bag of feelings when you release a game you’ve been working very hard on.
 You both desperately want to keep working on it because there are so many flaws you can see, but you also want to never see it again because you’re so tired of it.
 Now with some distance between me and the development, I feel that I can be proud of our achievement and think on the game with a clearer perspective.

 The Gunk has gone through a lot of phases.
-It ended up being a short but sweet adventure game where the primary focus on exploring an alien planet and secondary focus on the relationship between the two protagonists.
+It ended up being a short but sweet adventure game with a primary focus on exploring an alien planet and secondary focus on the relationship between the two protagonists.
 The story and atmosphere are top notch and it has one of the best depiction of a two person relationship I’ve ever experienced in a game.
 The writing and voice acting between Rani and Becks feel so real and believable that I could almost see myself going to a theatre just watching two stage actors performing the script on a stage.

 The game mechanic is quite simple and never gets that challenging but it focuses on rewarding the player and making them feel good about what they’re doing.
 There are enemies, so there are some risk, but the game never gets difficult enough to put a break to the story or atmosphere.
 This wasn’t always the goal, so even though I’m quite happy with the end result, there were often times I was worried that we were making a too simple and forgetable game.